RupankarCh/my-notes/Cloud Computing/readme.md

 Cloud services are delivered in different ways to suit various business needs.
 - **Public Cloud**: This is the most common model. **Cloud services are owned and operated by a third-party provider and delivered over the public internet**.
 All hardware, software, and other supporting infrastructure are managed by the provider.
 Examples include AWS, Azure, and GCP.
 - **Private Cloud**: A **cloud environment dedicated to a single organization**.
 It can be physically located on the company's premises or hosted by a third-party provider.
 This model offers greater control and security but comes with higher costs.
-- **Hybrid Cloud**: A **mix of public and private cloud environments**.A common use case is running mission-critical applications on a private cloud while using the public cloud for less sensitive tasks like web development or big data analytics. **Cloud Bursting is a strategy where an oraganization uses its private cloud for normal workloads but "bursts" into the public cloud to handle temporary spikes in traffic.**
+- **Hybrid Cloud**: A **mix of public and private cloud environments**.A common use case is running mission-critical applications on a private cloud while using the public cloud for less sensitive tasks like web development or big data analytics.
+- **Cloud Bursting**: is a strategy where an oraganization uses its **private cloud for normal workloads but "bursts" into the public cloud to handle temporary spikes in traffic**.
+- **Strategic Workload Placement**: Use the **private cloud for sensitive**, mission-critical data while leveraging the **public cloud for high-scale web applications**.

 ## Every CSP provides the Followings services
 - **Infrastructure as a Service (IaaS):** You get access to fundamental computing resources like virtual machines, storage, and networking.
 You manage the operating system and applications.
 Example Providers Amazon Web Services EC2, Microsoft Azure VM.